-- WealthSuite portfolios where the Registrant leverages the expertise of Fidelity, BlackRock, Invesco, and First Trust in their strategist capacities, and where the portfolios are principally comprised of shares of no load mutual funds and exchange-traded funds ("ETFs").
+- 1. WealthSuite portfolios where the Registrant leverages the expertise of Fidelity, BlackRock, Invesco, First Trust, State Street Global Advisors, and LoCorr Funds in their strategist capacities, and where the portfolios are principally comprised of shares of no load mutual funds and exchange-traded funds ("ETFs").
 Certain of these portfolios are exclusively comprised of no load mutual funds or ETFs, while some are a combination of no load mutual funds and ETFs. - 2.
 WealthSuite portfolios which leverage WisdomTree's expertise in its strategist capacity that are exclusively comprised of ETFs managed by WisdomTree.

-As part of WealthSuite, the Registrant offers clients the option to engage Brinker Capital Investments ("Brinker") which is a trade name of Orion Portfolio Solutions, LLC. in a sub-advisory capacity to provide tax managed and direct index strategies ("Brinker strategy").
+As part of WealthSuite, the Registrant offers clients the option to engage Brinker Capital Investments, LLC ("Brinker"), an affiliate of Orion, in a sub-advisory capacity to provide tax managed and direct index strategies ("Brinker strategy").
 The Brinker tax management strategies are developed and maintained by Brinker, and offered through Orion as an overlay solution that can be added to a client's WealthSuite portfolios.
 Clients electing to include the Brinker tax strategy in their WealthSuite portfolio should be aware that the Brinker strategy is customized to individual client needs.
 Therefore, for each client electing the Brinker strategy, the Registrant will provide individual client information to Brinker to allow it to act as a discretionary sub-advisor to each client account.

-Clients should also be aware that the Registrant offers other managed portfolio programs made available through Fidelity and/or its affiliates (collectively, "Fidelity") outlined in Registrant's Part 2A Brochure and Part 2A - Brochure, Appendix For IAR-managed Custodian Programs and other wrap accounts, and that Fidelity and/or its affiliates serves as custodian of customer accounts without also providing investment advice to those customers.
-Clients should also be aware that BlackRock, Invesco, WisdomTree, Brinker, and First Trust offerings are available through other Custodian Programs or TAMPs.
+Clients should also be aware that the Registrant offers other managed portfolio programs made available through FIWA and/or its affiliates (collectively, "Fidelity") outlined in Registrant's Form ADV 2A and General Wrap Program Brochure.
+Clients should also be aware that BlackRock, Invesco, Wisdom Tree, First Trust, State Street Global Advisors, and LoCorr Funds offerings are available through other Custodian Programs or TAMPs.
 Clients are encouraged to discuss comparisons between WealthSuite and other Registrant programs with their IARs.
 Clients should also note that the Registrant will make available additional program choices within WealthSuite, leveraging the expertise and model portfolios of both existing and additional third-party strategists.
 Any additional programs will operate in a substantially similar manner within the program.